wp-plugins/responsive-header-image-slider/readme.txt

 To use this plugin just copy and past this code in to your header.php file or template file <code><div class="headerslider"> <?php echo do_shortcode('[sp_responsiveslider limit="-1"]'); ?></div></code>

 You can also use this image slider inside your page with following shortcode <code>[sp_responsiveslider limit="-1"] </code>.

-= Installation help and support =
-* Please check installation help on our website.
-View [Installation help and support](http://wponlinesupport.com/plugin-installation-support/)
-* Get Free installation and setup on your website.

 = Added new Features =
 * Slide and fade effect under setting